Rama-Chunduri/Task-Manager/README.md

 >
 > ./a.out
 >
+> After running the program, you will be asked to Create a new account or if you are an existing user.
+Once you have chosen those options, you can successfully create a
+> task or you can edit, view, or delete your task.
+It's all up to the user and you can view your schedule and have a reminder set for you as well as your due dates are approaching.
 >
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.